nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### XP Core Value: Feedback

 When we initialize our project, everyone is willing to receive others' feedback.
-For example, we have to schedule a meeting to discuss how to design and implement specific features, like how to deploy this project and who is responsible for which part where everyone is going to finish the corresponding part, then give feedback to others
+For example, we have to schedule a meeting to discuss how to design and implement specific features, like how to deploy this project and who is responsible for which part where everyone is going to finish the corresponding part, then give feedback to others.